How to Take Care Of Your Online Privacy

 Advancements in technology have made it possible for people worldwide to do just about anything online.
 From schooling to working, streaming, and even gaming, the internet is a hub of possibilities.
 Even with these advancements and possibilities, millions of internet users are still unaware and uninformed of the personal security dangers of the internet.

 Online privacy is especially important for company employees.
 As technological advancements improve efficiency in the workplace and boost the company's bottom line, it also puts the company data at risk of hacking and breaches.
-A security breach on an employee’s computer or device can give hackers access to a company’s entire network, including its cloud service.
+Unless employees understand how to opt out of data brokers, a security breach on an employee’s computer or device can give hackers access to a company’s entire network, including its cloud service.

 Here are timely cybersecurity tips to guarantee workplace online privacy